polo74/doc/resize_qemu_vm.md

 Now, we have to resize the partition.

-## PART II: Extend the partition EXT4 partition
+## PART II: Extend the partition BTRFS partition

 To extend our partition, we use the `parted` tool.
 If you have a GUI, you can use Gparted.